treangenlab/komb/README.md

 ![alt text](Images/Logo.png)
 # KOMB - Analyzing K(c)ore repeats in (Meta)genomes
 KOMB uses K-Core decomposition of unitig graphs  to analyze repeats in single and metagenomes.
+Please do go through the [Project WIKI]() before you use KOMB to understand the intricacies of the various parameters and modes involved.

 ## Introduction
 <p style="text-align: center;">